uptrace/bunrouter/README.md

 Therefore, this router works with the raw URL, stored in the Request.RequestURI variable.
 Matching wildcards and catch-alls are then unescaped, to give the desired behavior.

-Tl;DR: If a requested URL contains a %2f, ths router will still do the right thing.
+Tl;DR: If a requested URL contains a %2f, this router will still do the right thing.
+Some Go HTTP routers may not due to [Go issue 3659](https://code.google.com/p/go/issues/detail?id=3659).

 ## Error Handlers